 We are very busy making Edward's shirts, and I am proud to say that I am the neatest worker of the party.

-Her nephew and future biographer James Edward Austen-Leigh said of her in 1870:
+Her nephew and future biographer James Edward Austen-Leigh said this of her in 1870:

 But Cassandra wasn’t writing about wanting help with ornamental embroidery.
 Bingley may have talked about accomplished women netting purses, but women spent hours of their days sewing the clothes their families wore.
-The first sewing machine for residential use was decades away.
-She wasn’t trying to catch a husband or pass the time socializing with other ladies.
+The first sewing machine for residential use was decades away, so it took a lot of time to see for a household.
+Jane's sister wasn’t trying to catch a husband or pass the time socializing with other ladies in this letter.
 Cassandra was taking care of the household---now without a mistress and the oldest daughter just sixteen---and had to help with the sewing.

 Women spent hours of their days sewing new clothes and doing mending.
 It wasn’t work entirely relegated to servants.
 The sheer amount of sewing done—by hand—might shock us today.
 Jane and Cassandra often made their brothers’ shirts, even after they had left home and married.
 Nightwear and undergarments for men and women, shirts, caps, and children’s clothes were all the responsibility of the ladies of the house.

 Think about what’s in your closets; can you imagine having to sew all of your partner’s shirts and your children’s clothes?
 Can you imagine spending hours after breakfast, when the light is best, making shirts for all the men in your extended family?